w5xd/ASW12V/construction.md

     </ol>
     <h3>Shift Register Digital Test</h3>
-    You need a serial port terminal program connected to the Arduino's serial port for the following tests.
+    You need a serial port terminal program connected to the Arduino&#8217;s serial port for the following tests.
 I recommend
     <a href="https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html">putty.exe</a>.
     Click its "Serial" button in its upper right to put it in serial port terminal mode.
     <ol>